Q: Do I need to register for transportation?

 Q: How much is the pay for service fee?

 A: The discounted fee is $150 per student with a family cap of $300 if paid before July 11.
 After July 11 of the upcoming school year, the regular fee is $175 per student with a family cap of $350.
 Registration before July 11 helps us establish bus routes and stops.
 It also allows bus information to be distributed on time.
 After July 11, registrants will be given a bus assignment as space is available on existing buses and at existing stops.
 Bus assignments will available in the Parent Portal by mid to late August.

 Q: How were the Safety Zones created?

 A: The District Transportation Safety Committee developed criteria to designate safety zones.
-The committee was comprised of Board of Education members, principals, administration, Schmitty & Sons, city of Lakeville and Lakeville Police Department officials.
+The committee was comprised of Board of Education members, principals, administration, Schmitty & Sons Bus Co., city of Lakeville and Lakeville Police Department officials.
 The full list of criteria considered during the process can be found in the Lakeville Area Schools Safety Zone Criteria.

-A: The Transportation Safety Committee will meet quarterly to review the appeal requests.
+A: The Transportation Safety Committee meets quarterly to review appeal requests.
 We ask that you please fill out the Transportation Safety Zone Appeal Form.
 Once the committee meets communication will be sent back with a resolution of the appeal.
-If you have immediate questions or concerns, contact firstname.lastname@example.org or 952-232-2030.
+If you have immediate questions or concerns, contact email@example.com or 952-232-2030.